rbotafogo/galaaz/blogs/ruby_plot/ruby_plot.md

 ```
 ## [1] 0.5 0.5 0.5 0.5 0.5 0.5
 ```

 The 'dose' column contains a numeric value wiht either, 0.5, 1 or 2.
-Although those are number, they are better interpreted as a factor or cathegory (https://swcarpentry.github.io/r-novice-inflammation/12-supp-factors/).
+Although those are number, they are better interpreted as a [factor or cathegory](https://swcarpentry.github.io/r-novice-inflammation/12-supp-factors/).
 So, let's convert our 'dose' column from numeric to 'factor':

 ```ruby